oricis/notes/contents/tools/prototyping.md

 *NOTE: when set the object opacity the 0 is used to set opacity to 100%.*
 *NOTE: Figma keyboard shortcuts are available clicking the ? button on the botton right.*
+*NOTE: Figma frames are containers where design the screens, f.e. it's possible* *to choose some popular screen sizes to create the prototypes for this screens.*
+*One "page" can content multiple frames, on Penpot the design unit is the page.*

 ***